fennifith/MarkdownToJupyter/README.md

 When a code block is encountered, it writes the code to a file in .temp (relative to the folder it is run in), passes it to the relevant program to run, and stores the result.

+For demonstration purposes, here is a sample [markdown file](./test-python.md) and the [notebook](./test-python.ipynb) output from the program as a result.

 ## Limitations

 - Currently, this script can only process Python.
 I plan to change this, but as I have no use for any of the other possible languages myself, it is not high on my agenda.
 - This script assumes that all output from a Python script will be sent to stdout.
 It is not currently capable of processing image data such as the charts and graphs that Jupyter Notebooks are capable of displaying.
+- Code blocks are run individually.
+A variable set in one will not carry over to another.
+See issue [#3](https://jfenn.me/redirects/?t=github&d=MarkdownToJupyter/issues/3) for progress.

 ## Installation